 That always is down the line and never comes to fruition.

-Similarly, historically, you're always going to get the concession, the amnesty, the DACA kids, the separation of families issue completely solved legally, and you're never going to get the money from the for the wall.
+Similarly, historically, you're always going to get the concession, the amnesty, the DACA kids, the separation of families issue completely solved legally, and you're never going to get the money for the wall.

 The president's already building the wall.

-You hire enough security guards, you put in the right technology, nobody will be able to cross that that border ever if you do it the right way.
+You hire enough security guards, you put in the right technology, nobody will be able to cross that border ever if you do it the right way.

 And so that money has to come up front.